AlirezaBabaeiuky/Control-Scalarized_GOA_Tunning/README.md

 Sphere2.m which holds the Named separate matlab function contains the simulink file that runs the simulations to evaluate the response of the system.
 Basically, the Genetic Optimization sub-functions and main function are all connected to the simulink file.
 ![image](https://github.com/user-attachments/assets/402e1a98-dceb-4980-b3ac-108d58255f02)
 above figure shows the Genetic Optimization Algorithm's search pattern and how it has evolved through over 550 evaluations to find the mnimum scalarized multi-objective function.
+---
+Crossover percentage = 0.8; Crossover in GA is the process of combining Genetic material from 2 parents to create new offspring.
+It mimics biological reproduction and helps in exploring the search space.
+Original population size = 50, and with Crossover percentage of: 0.8; it will yield 40 foe next population sizes.
+Mutation percentage is = 0.3; Mutants are the offsprings produced by applying random mutations to individuals in the population.
+This helps in maintaining diversity and prevents premature convergence.
+Gamma = 0.05; this is crossover rate; is the parameter to control the crossover variation.
+It adjusts how far offspring genes deviate from parent genes during crossover.
+Mu = 0.02; this is mutation rate; it adjusts the probability of mutating each gene within an individual.
+Maximum iteration considered for this Scalarized-Genetic_/algorithm-Optimization is: 100 Obviously larger numbers lead to more computational costs.
+Best approach is to do several trial-errors to find the best achievable PID control gains, then feed 30% below and above such numbers as Variable limits to the Genetic optimization algorithm to find the best in between.
+Among different selections of Genetic algorithms, I have adopted Tournament type.
+GA selection approach is to select the TWO parents to start off with.